 In the old west it was a common practice to build small buildings with large facades on the front of them in order to convey a "bigger than life" image.
 Modern philosophers and educators are often guilty of the same thing.
-It is common for men to feign wisoften surrounds the academic community which is unequaled in any other discipline - especially in its rebellion against God.
+It is common for men to feign wisdom in the absence of it.
+There is an arrogance which often surrounds the academic community which is unequaled in any other discipline - especially in its rebellion against God.